syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 ## Working with Alternate chunks

-Updating Alternate chunk in the word document, import the embed alternate chunk content in the main document.
-When saving the Word docuemnt which contains alternate chunks as Docx format document, the alternate chunck content preserved as default.
-But, in Doc format or other formats, you can use [UpdatealternateChunks](https://help.syncfusion.com/cr/file-formats/Syncfusion.DocIO.Base~Syncfusion.DocIO.DLS.WordDocument~UpdateAlternateChunks.html) method to preserve alternate chunk content by importing into the main document.
+Updating Alternate chunk in the Word document, import the embed alternate chunk content in the main document.
+When saving the Word document which contains alternate chunks as DOCX format document, the alternate chunk content preserved as default.
+But, in DOC format or other formats, you can use [UpdateAlternateChunks](https://help.syncfusion.com/cr/file-formats/Syncfusion.DocIO.Base~Syncfusion.DocIO.DLS.WordDocument~UpdateAlternateChunks.html) method to preserve alternate chunk content by importing into the main document.

 The following examples show how to update the alternate chunck in the word document.
 {% tabs %}